Fiction in the public interest

 Hard-hitting investigative journalism.
 Gripping films and television series.
 Floodlight is the bridge between these two worlds.
 We source and curate a selection of the most riveting investigations from top journalists, shape the material, and present it to leading filmmakers and television series creators for adaptations into rich stories.

-Floodlight was created by the Organized Crime and Corruption Reporting Project (OCCRP), the Gabo Foundation, and film industry professionals.
-Now an independent organization, Floodlight fuses fact with storytelling in service of the public interest.
+Created by the Organized Crime and Corruption Reporting Project (OCCRP), the Gabo Foundation, and film industry professionals, Floodlight fuses fact with storytelling in service of the public interest.

 History